George W. Merck: Early life

 George W. Merck was born in New York City, to George Friedrich and Friedrike (Schenck) Merck.
 His father had emigrated from Germany in 1891 to oversee the new office of E. Merck and Company at 62 Wall Street.
 He was raised in Llewellyn Park, New Jersey, where he had access to Thomas Edison's workshop.
 He graduated from Harvard College with a B.S. in chemistry in 1915.
 Both his parents were Christians.
 While there, he edited The Harvard Lampoon.

 Career

 World War I prevented him from pursuing an advanced degree in Germany.
 Instead, he joined his father at the company.
 He was made president of the company in 1925, succeeding his father shortly before his death, while his father became chairman of the board.
 During the interwar years, he oversaw Merck's involvement in the development of synthetic vitamins, sulfas, antibiotics, and hormones.
 During World War II, he led the War Research Service, which initiated the U.S. biological weapons program with Frank Olson.
+After relinquishing the title of president, he remained chairman of the board of directors until his death in 1957.
 He was on the cover of Time magazine on August 18, 1952, illustrating a story about the American drug industry.